dosipod/SrWiki/WLED-Custom-effects.md

 ![Slash Edit](https://github.com/ewoudwijma/ARTI/blob/main/Images/SlashEditPNG.PNG?raw=true)

-* Upload [presets.json](https://github.com/ewoudwijma/ARTI/tree/main/wled) to /edit to get presets for current examples pre loaded (delete old presets.json in /edit first.
+* Upload [presets.json](https://github.com/ewoudwijma/ARTI/tree/main/wled) to /edit to get presets for current examples pre loaded (change "stop" from 50 to the number of leds you have connected) (delete old presets.json in /edit first.
 Reboot to make them visible in the UI)
 * Select one of the presets.
 Result should be visible on the led-strip

 ![Examples presets](https://github.com/ewoudwijma/ARTI/blob/main/Images/ExamplesPreset.PNG?raw=true)